Lumbar Disc Disease

-The intervertebral discs in the lumbar spine, owing to trauma, degenerative changes, or a combination of both, may fail to remain in their normal place within the confines of the vertebral bodies, and in turn compress the nerve roots.
+The intervertebral discs in the lumbar spine may fail to remain within the borders defined by the vertebral bodies and in turn compress nerve roots.
+This process can be caused by trauma, degeneration or a combination of both.
 In laymen’s terms, this condition is known as a ‘slipped disc.’
 Disc pathology is a common cause of low back pain and radicular leg pain, typically affecting the L4-L5 and L5-S1 levels.
 Diagnosis is made by history and physical examination, with MRI confirmation.
 Non-operative management with NSAIDs and physical therapy is usually successful, though surgical decompression is indicated for disabling pain or progressive neurological deficits.

 Structure and Function

-There are 23 spinal discs in the human body, found between adjacent vertebral bodies from C1 to S2.
+There are 23 spinal discs in the human body, found between adjacent vertebral bodies from C2 to S1.
 The discs absorb axial forces such as body weight and landing after jumping; they also aid in spinal movements such as flexing and twisting.

 Intervertebral discs have a strong, fibrous outer layer, known as the annulus fibrosus, and a gel-like inner layer, known as the nucleus pulposus.
-The high Type I collagen content to low proteoglycan and water ratio gives the annulus fibrosus its tensile strength and durability.
-By contrast, the high proteoglycan and water content to low Type II collagen ratio of the nucleus pulposus allows for resistance to compression, allowing the spine to cushion axial loads.
+Both the annulus fibrosus and the nucleus pulposus contain type-I collagen, proteoglycans and water.In the annulus fibrosus, there is more collagen relative to proteoglycan and water.
+The high collagen content gives the annulus fibrosus tensile strength.
+By contrast, the nucleus pulposus has more proteoglycan and water than collagen, and is accordingly particularly good at resisting compression and axial loads.

 According to the nomenclature recommended by the North American Spine Society, the American Society of Spine Radiology and the American Society of Neuroradiology, a disc that has left its disc space can be termed a “herniation” if there is focal displacement (representing < 25% of the disc circumference), or a “bulge” if the disc material is displaced throughout the circumference of the disc.